1. Baby’s heart rate is slower than 140 beats per minute

 WATCH: Fiona Falkiner is having a baby boy!

 Like the pH of your pool, you can test your pee.
 Adding Draino (drain cleaner) to your urine supposedly turns it green for a girl and blue for a boy.
 What if it’s aqua?
 In fact, the many sites suggesting this method can not agree what colour indicates what result.

 Also, VeryWellFamily reports that it is extremely dangerous to mix these two substances as it can cause fumes that are not at all healthy.

 A safer way suggested by Healthy Mummy is to add bicarb to your pee.
 If it fizzes, it's a boy.

-Not true says Medical News Today: "There is no proof that the sex of an unborn baby has any effect on the pH of a woman's urine.
+Medical News Today says this whole theory is untrue though.
+"There is no proof that the sex of an unborn baby has any effect on the pH of a woman's urine.
 Also, many other known factors can make a woman's urine more or less acidic."

 10. Chinese birth chart

 Hmmm.
 Apparently an ancient Chinese document just requires the Chinese age of the mother and the Chinese month of conception to work out the sex of your child.
 You can try it here.

 But as the mother of twins, one a boy and one a girl, who I guess were conceived in the same month and while I was the same age, this method would have a definite 50% failure rate for me.

 WATCH: Sam Frost reveals the gender of her and Jordie Hansen's baby